 Capacity that is assigned with retained payment obligation cannot be converted by the assignor nor the assignee.

-Case 1 - Network User holds unbundled Entry, Exit, Wheeling or OCUC Services at the TSO side of the Interconnection Point: during the bidding process, Network User may request the conversion of corresponding existing Unbundled Capacity.
+Case 1 - Network User holds unbundled Entry or Exit Services at the TSO side of the Interconnection Point: during the bidding process, Network User may request the conversion of corresponding existing Unbundled Capacity.
 To that end, Network User shall request Capacity Conversion through the bidding screen by specifying the contract reference and amount of capacity to be converted.
 The corresponding existing Unbundled Capacity will be converted into the TSO part of the newly acquired Bundled Capacity, for the quantity mentioned in the request.
 The existing Service(s) shall not be further affected by the conversion, in particular no additional fee will be charged for the TSO part of the newly acquired Bundled Capacity except any eventual Auction Premium.

 Case 2 - Network User holds unbundled Entry or Exit Services at the Adjacent TSO side of the Interconnection Point: after the auctioning of Bundled Capacity on PRISMA for the corresponding Service Period and Interconnection Point, Network User may request the conversion of corresponding existing unbundled Capacity.
 To that end, Network User shall send to the TSO a Conversion request Form within 5 Business Days following the Day on which the auction took place on PRISMA.
-The corresponding existing Unbundled Capacity at the Adjacent TSO side of the Interconnection Point will be bundled with existing or newly acquired unbundled Entry, Exit, Wheeling or OCUC Services at the TSO side of the Interconnection Point insofar available.
+The corresponding existing Unbundled Capacity at the Adjacent TSO side of the Interconnection Point will be bundled with existing or newly acquired unbundled Entry or Exit Services at the TSO side of the Interconnection Point insofar available.
 For the avoidance of doubt the TSO is not responsible for checking the correctness of the data regarding the unbundled Services at the Adjacent TSO side of the Interconnection Point and the resulting Bundled Capacity will be registered as such by the TSO.

 Network Users can make a request for Capacity Conversion Services following the procedure as described in 3.3.